 Kevin Anderson is Uppsala University’s second holder of the Zennström Visiting Professorship in Climate Change Leadership.
-Kevin has recently arrived to Uppsala and will carry on the work initiated by the first Zennström professor Doreen Stabinsky: to establish a world-leading node in the area of climate change leadership, that will be unique, both in Sweden and internationally.
+Kevin arrive to Uppsala in August 2016 and is carrying on the work initiated by the first Zennström professor Doreen Stabinsky: to establish a world-leading node in the area of climate change leadership, that will be unique, both in Sweden and internationally.

 Massive Open Online Course in Climate Change Leadership and new animation ‘Living within our carbon budget’

-CEMUS at Uppsala University has created a new Massive Open Online Course on Climate Change Leadership which will be running for the second time now in April 2017.
+CEMUS at Uppsala University has created a new Massive Open Online Course on Climate Change Leadership which is running for the second time now in April-May 2017.
 Watch the trailer and join the course at: https://www.futurelearn.com/courses/climate-leadership

 Trailer Living within our carbon budget – an animation